Five reasons why smoking doesn’t provide stress relief in the long run and why you should stop smoking when you’re feeling stressed out.

 Related: Questions on Smoking, Tobacco Use and Health

 Many youths first begin to pick up smoking due to peer pressure.
-Bonding over a smoke break builds relationships amongst friends and acquaintances.
-It feels good.

 However, those who really have your best interests at heart - literally, the health of your heart - will likely disapprove of your bad habit and this can strain your relationships.